MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/customize-the-certificate-template.md

 # Customize the certificate template for the platform

-By default, Community Training uses a basic template to issue certificates to learners who have completed a course as shown below.
+By default, Community Training uses a basic template to issue certificates to learners who have completed a course.
 Organization can customize the certificate template and put their own branding as required.
 You can create and assign multiple certificates appropriate to the course.
+Here's an example of a certificate:

 ![Multiple certificates](../media/image%28324%29.png)